kaphos/authlib/README.md

-# Kaphos Go Auth Package
+# Kaphos Go Authlib Package

 This package is intended for internal use for authentication backends.